RedaDiv/odoo17-GCP-insallition/README.md

 ---

 That's it!
 Now, Odoo 17 is installed using a non-root user (`odoo17`), ensuring better security and management.
-Let me know if you need further assistance!